wsp50317/Hit-mouse/README.md

 ![image](https://github.com/wsp50317/Hit-mouse/blob/master/ReadMePicture/title.png)

-When you enter the game mode,press keyboard to hit mouse.
+When you enter the game mode,press keyboard to hit gopher.
-You will lose if you miss mouses or hit the carrot for three times.
+You will lose if you miss gophers or hit the carrot for three times.

 ![image](https://github.com/wsp50317/Hit-mouse/blob/master/ReadMePicture/gaming.png)